 Get a full night sleep the night before your appointment and drink a lot of water.
 Rest and hydration will help your body to prepare for getting a tattoo.
 Do not consume alcohol the day before or day of your appointment.
 Eating a larger meal an hour or two before your appointment will help prevent any dizziness, lightheaded feelings, or passing out.
 STAY HYDRATED.

-Bring juice or candy in case you start to feel dizzy or light headed when getting tattooed.
+Bring snacks, juice or candy in case you start to feel dizzy or light headed when getting tattooed.
 This happens when you experience a decrease in blood sugar levels during the tattoo process.

 Can I take a pain pill or consume alcohol before getting tattooed to relax?